IMPORTANT TIMES, DATES AND PLACES

 Where exactly is the race?

-The race begins in Boulder City, NV at Bootleg Canyon Park (north on Yucca Street) about 20 minutes outside of Las Vegas (bit.ly/racestartmap) (Follow up Yucca street past the animal shelter.
-Putting Bootleg Canyon Trailhead in your GPS will no longer take you to the start.
-(Google made an update and putting “Bootleg Canyon Trailhead in your GPS no longer takes you to the start, follow to 1000 Yucca street up to the round about).
+The race begins in Boulder City, NV at Bootleg Canyon Park (north on Yucca Street) about 20 minutes outside of Las Vegas (rebrand.ly/startinglinearea) Put 1000 Yucca Street in your GPS (*Putting “Bootleg Canyon Trailhead” in Google maps no longer takes you to the starting line area*).
+Follow to 1000 Yucca street up, past the animal shelter to the roundabout and there will be parking on the right.
 The course runs about 6.5 miles along the River Mountain Loop Trail and crosses over into Lake Mead National Park where it joins the Historic Hoover Dam Railroad Tunnel Trail.
 Runners will pass through five gigantic tunnels used to bring supplies to build Hoover Dam in 1931.
 After tunnel five, runners will turn around and run back through the tunnels a second time toward the beach.
-The finish line is on Lake Mead’s Event Beach near the picnic area (across from the campground: bit.ly/finishlinearea).
+The finish line is on Lake Mead’s Event Beach near the picnic area (across from the campground: rebrand.ly/finishlinearea).
 Volunteers will be there to direct you and answer questions all along the way.
 Learn more about the tunnels here.

 WHAT & HOW